 Laparoscopic surgery for obesity is for people who are severely overweight.
 Laparoscopy involves using a specialized telescope (laparoscope) to view the stomach, which typically allows smaller abdominal incisions.
 This brochure will explain:

 - Medical and surgical treatment options for severe obesity

 - What can be expected after laparoscopic obesity surgery

-Severe obesity, sometimes known as “morbid obesity”, is defined as being approximately 100 pounds (45.5 kg) or 100% above ideal body weight.
+Severe obesity, sometimes known as “morbid obesity”, is defined using various methods.
+One of these methods uses Ideal Body Weight and is defined as being approximately 100 pounds (45.5 kg) or 100% above ideal body weight.
 This is determined according to the Metropolitan Life Insurance Company height and weight tables.
-Between 3-5% of the United States adult population has severe obesity.
-This condition is associated with the development of life-threatening complications such as hypertension, diabetes and coronary artery disease, to name a few.
+Body Mass Index or BMI is another method used to determine severe or morbid obesity.
+BMI is calculated based upon a person’s height and weight, and is generally more accurate than ideal body weight calculations.
+According to the Center for Disease Control (CDC), the rates of obesity have been increasing steadily with a prevalence of approximately 25% in most US states.
+This condition is associated with the development of life-threatening complications such as hypertension, diabetes, sleep apnea, and coronary artery disease, to name a few.

 Numerous therapeutic approaches to this problem have been advocated, including low calorie diets, medication, behavioral modification and exercise therapy.
 However, the only treatment proven to be effective in long-term management of morbid obesity is surgical intervention.

 What Causes Severe Obesity?

 The cause of severe obesity is poorly understood.
 There are probably many factors involved.
 In obese persons, the set point of stored energy is too high.
 This altered set point may result from a low metabolism with low energy expenditure, excessive caloric intake, or a combination of the above.
 There is scientific data that suggests obesity may be an inherited characteristic.